Bennett Miller

-Bennett Altman Miller (born December 30, 1966) is an American film director, known for directing the acclaimed films Capote (2005), Moneyball (2011), and Foxcatcher (2014).
+Bennett Altman Miller (born December 30, 1966) is an American film director who is known for having directed the films Capote (2005), Moneyball (2011), and Foxcatcher (2014).
 He has been nominated twice for the Academy Award for Best Director.

 Early life and education

-Miller was born in New York City to a painter mother and an engineer father.
+Miller was born in New York City to an engineer father and a painter mother.
 In his youth he knew writer Dan Futterman and actor Philip Seymour Hoffman.
 He and Futterman were classmates at Mamaroneck High School, and all three participated in the New York State Summer School of the Arts.
-The three would later collaborate on Capote.
+The three later collaborated on Capote.

 Miller attended New York University's Tisch School of the Arts, with Hoffman again as a classmate, but dropped out shortly before he would have graduated.

 While attending NYU, Miller was a founding member of the short-lived Bullstoi Ensemble theater company along with Hoffman and fellow actor Steven Schub.
 It was during this time that Miller, Hoffman and Schub made a pact that if any of them ever won an Academy Award, their entire acceptance speech would consist of nothing but barking.